jasonrclark/simple_events/README.md

 ## Usage

-Create a new event dispatcher:
+Create a new event notifier:

-    events = SimpleEvent.new
+    events = SimpleEvent::Notifier.new

 Subscribe to an event: